martinohmann/kubectl-chart/README.md

 - Simple chart lifecycle hooks (similar to helm hooks)
 - Configurable pruning of PVC of deleted StatefulSets
 - Dumping of merged chart values for debugging
+- Color indicators for printed resource operations to increase visibility

 Roadmap / Planned features
 --------------------------

 - Full integration test coverage
 - Listing all deployed resources of a chart (similar to `kubectl get all` with filter)
-- Color indicators for printed resource operations to increase visibility
+- Delete chart resources by selector
+- Automatic PersistentVolumeClaim resizing
 - Optional rollback of partially applied changes on failure

 Installation